Florida Handyman License: Everything You Need to Know

 Becoming a handyman in Florida doesn't require overcoming many barriers.
 Being at least 18 years old, having a high school diploma, and knowledge of home service work will help you enter the career.

 Depending on the type of work, you will need to show competency to provide quality services.
 Some of the basic skills include:

 Ceiling fan installation

 To grow your expertise, you can attend one of many professional handyman schools offered in the state of Florida.
 Here are a few suggestions:

 These schools will educate you about general construction and help you get a contractor license.
 Classes are often available online.
 Courses range from a few hundred dollars upwards to a few thousand.
 The schools also offer financial payment plans.
-Some testing agencies also offer a "no pass, no pay" guarantee.
+Some testing agencies also offer a

 If you desire to transition from handyman to general contractor, it generally requires that you possess 4 years of on-the-job experience.
 You may need to provide credible references of your experience.

 administers the licensing exam.
 For more information about the exam, requirements, and pricing, visit